Shravan121005/Dice-game/README.md

 ➕ Animate the dice rolling!

 🚀 Live Demo
--🔗 Check it out here: Dice Game Live
+- 🔗 Check it out here: https://shravan121005.github.io/Dice-game/

 📢 Note
--This project is purely frontend-based and is a great practice for DOM manipulation, event handling, and basic game logic in JavaScript.
+- This project is purely frontend-based and is a great practice for DOM manipulation, event handling, and basic game logic in JavaScript.

 🙌 Thank you for visiting!
--If you like it, consider giving a ⭐ on GitHub!
+- If you like it, consider giving a ⭐ on GitHub!